guybedford/es-module-lexer/README.md

 const { exports, reexports } = parse(source);
 ```

-The Wasm build is around 1.5x faster.
+The Wasm build is around 1.5x faster and without a cold start.

 ### Grammar